What is a commercial invoice (and how to raise one)

 A CN22 form is required for shipping goods to the EU up to the value of £270.

-A CN23 form is required if the value of the goods exceeds £270 pounds.
+A CN23 form is required if the value of the goods exceeds £270.

 You can obtain a CN22 or CN23 form from any Royal Mail post office branch in the UK.

-Your business’ survival relies on efficient delivery of goods and services to your customers.
-It would be a shame to let something as trivial as incorrect paperwork get in the way of your sales.
+Your business’ survival relies on the efficient delivery of goods and services to your customers.
+It would be a shame to let something as trivial as incorrect paperwork interfere with your sales.

 By correctly organising and filling out your commercial invoices, you’re one step closer to providing a seamless service to your buyers and a steady flow of income to your business.